3-1-1-Codeup/project/README.md

 ### Stats
 - Stat Test 1:
-    - Anova test
+    - Anova
         - Null : "There is no difference in days before or after due date between the districts."
             - Reject the null

 - Stat Test 2:
-    - Anova test
+    - Chi$^2$
+        - Null: "The call reason of the issue and the level of delay are independent from each other"
-        - reject of accept null
+        - Reject the null

 - Stat Test 3:
-    - Chi Square
-        - "The department hadling a call and the level of delay are independent from each other"

-- Stat Test 4:
-    - Chi Square
-        - "The reason for the call and the level of delay are independent from one another"

-- Stat Test 5:
-    - Anova test
-        - reject of accept null

-- Stat Test 6:
-    - Anova test
+    - Mann-Whitney U
+        - Null: "There is no difference between districts that fall below 20,000 per capita income and districts that fall above 20,000 per capita income response time."
-        - reject of accept null
+        - Reject the null
 ### Modeling:
 - Baseline:
     - 77.2 %